Unofficial Website for Historical Artifacts from the Palace Hotel.

 The same style in 5 candle form can be seen in this vintage photograph of the Happy Valley Cocktail Lounge in the background.
 The Palace's single candlestick holders also have the same simple name marking on the bottom.

 This matchbook holder is a confusing one.
 Made by Jas.
 M. Shaw, New York, this is the only non-china example I found the company made.
-The company operated from the late 1800s to early 1900s from what I could fine.
+The company operated from the late 1800s to early 1900s from what I could find.
 Done in a beautiful art deco style, it appears it would belong to the original 1875 hotel, but the PH logo is the new 1909 hotel version.
 Definitely a difficult piece to place time wise - likely 1910s.

 Sheraton Palace Hotel sewing kit.
 Complete and still sealed in its original plastic.